- Biological Inventions

 “The fact that a particular segment of the human genome codes for the BRCA1 protein in a human cell, for example, rather than for adrenaline or insulin or nothing at all, is not within the power of science to alter.
 Such basic natural relationships may not be the subject of a patent.”
 (Case 1:09-cv-04515-RWS)

-Secondly, it is been argued that Myriad patents and it being the sole provider of BRCA1/2 testing has highly hindered cancer patients to receive cancer genetic testing.
-It is impeded that genes are the natural heritage of animals and/or human and its use should not be restricted by patent protection.
+Secondly, it is been argued that Myriad patents and it is the sole provider of BRCA1/2 testing has highly hindered cancer patients to receive cancer genetic testing.
+It is impeded that genes are the natural heritage of animals and/or humans and its use should not be restricted by patent protection.

 Indian Patent Laws on genes:

-India, like other major countries have immensely involved in various biotech and medical research area, being one of the topmost competitor in commercial market in biological therapeutic and diagnostic domains globally
+India, like other major countries, have immensely involved in various biotech and medical research area, being one of the topmost competitors in the commercial market in biological therapeutic and diagnostic domains globally

-Section 3(c) of Indian Patent Act, states that “mere discovery of scientific principle or the formulation or the discovery of any living/non living substance occurring in nature” is not considered to be an invention.
+Section 3(c) of the Indian Patent Act, states that “mere discovery of scientific principle or the formulation or the discovery of any living/nonliving substance occurring in nature” is not considered to be an invention.
 Pertaining to this law, mere isolation of naturally occurring genes from animal or plant body cannot be patentable.

-Section 3(j) “plant and animals as whole, seeds and species which involve in its propagation or biological processes are not considered to be patentable”.
+Section 3(j) “plant and animals as a whole, seeds and species which involve in its propagation or biological processes are not considered to be patentable”.
 In addition to this section 3(j) also states that apart from naturally occurring embodies, living entities of artificial origin such as transgenic plants and animals and/or parts thereof are not patentable.
 Microorganisms are construed to be patentable under section 3 (j).
 However, section 3(j) and section (c) when combined, states that isolated microorganisms from naturally occurring bodies are not construed to be patentable.
-Nevertheless, artificially developed genetically engineered microorganisms, vaccines and recombinant DNA are all considered to be patentable.
-For instance , as seen in the case law of Diamond v.
+Nevertheless, artificially developed genetically engineered microorganisms, vaccines, and recombinant DNA is all considered to be patentable.
+For instance, as seen in the case-law of Diamond v.
 Chakrabarty, 447 U.S. 303 (1980), ruled that “anything under the sun that is made by man” is patentable.
 The Supreme Court established that the man-made products of genetic engineering are eligible for patent protection under 35 U.S.C. § 101.
 The Patent and Trademark Office responded to Chakrabarty by granting patents on a wide range of engineered DNA molecules and useful genetic methods.